Hot Process Soap Making

 Additives and Pouring Soap

-Now is the time to botanical bits and scent to your hot process soap mixture.
+Now is the time to add in any botanical bits and scent to your hot process soap mixture.

 1. Incorporating additives.